Laya's Horizon: Development and release

 The game was developed by Toronto studio Snowman, which had previously made the snowboarding-based Alto's Adventure (2015), among others.
 Producer Owais Akhtar describes the company's design aesthetic as creating games that center on "the rhythm of movement" with a "meditative experience".
-Development on Laya's Horizon started in 2018.
+Development on Laya's Horizon started in 2018 with just a few people, reaching 30 developers at its peak.
 Snowman had included a wingsuit element in Alto's Adventure, partially due to studio cofounder Ryan Cash's interest in flight, and wanted to explore that concept deeper.
-After researching wingsuit flight, they decided to make the central conceit of the game be using touchscreen controls to create the "kinesthetic", or feeling, of controlling a wingsuit.
+After researching wingsuit flight, they decided to make the central concept of the game be using touchscreen controls to create the "kinesthetic", or feeling, of controlling a wingsuit.
 Using that, they tried to create a "childhood dream" of flying, set inside of a peaceful world without conflict that would feel like an escape to players.
 Cash likened the intended feeling to that of players "riding their bikes with their friends around their neighborhood", exploring and finding secrets in a "friendly world".

 Early in development, Snowman had to decide how to balance "the rules and physics of real-life wingsuiting" with making a fun and relaxing experience.
 Once the basics of the game were created, part of the development process became "chipping away" elements that could frustrate or impede players.
 Some of the frustrations caused by the nature of always being in the process of falling down the mountain were alleviated by placing landing spots partway down, letting the player parachute to a landing whenever they wanted to end a run, and adding updraft spots to give Laya back some elevation, but it was still easy for less experienced players to crash.
 This was alleviated by adding an "air cushion" to push Laya up when she is near the ground, and a time rewind mechanic when the player does crash, to make accidents less likely to end a run.

-The visual design of the game was inspired by several sources, including the 1984 film Nausicaä of the Valley of the Wind, which inspired the wood and stone design of the villages on the island as well as the "magical lore" of the game, with windmills and wind catchers throughout the island to correspond with the inhabitants relationship with magic through wind.
+The visual design of the game was inspired by several sources, including the 1984 film Nausicaä of the Valley of the Wind, which inspired the wood and stone design of the villages on the island as well as the "magical lore" of the game, with windmills and wind catchers throughout the island to correspond with the inhabitants' relationship with magic through wind.
 Laya's Horizon was Snowman's first game with significant interactions with non-playable characters, and so the game became an experiment in creating a sense of place and character through both brief dialogues with characters and the art design of the different biomes of the island.